Blog

 Core Strengths:

-• Full Stack Modeling: Unlike others that just manage K8s, Palette manages the OS, K8s layer, and add-ons as a single "Cluster Profile."
+• Full Stack Modeling: Unlike others that just manage K8s, Palette manages the OS layer, the K8s layer, and add-ons as a single deployable "Cluster Profile."

 Potential Weaknesses:

-• Market Presence: A newer player compared to Red Hat or VMware, though growing rapidly in the Edge sector.
+• Market Presence: A newer player compared to massive incumbents like Red Hat or VMware, though growing rapidly in the Edge sector.

 7. Mirantis

-Mirantis (who acquired Docker Enterprise) focuses on providing a consistent cloud experience anywhere.
-Their "Mirantis Container Cloud" emphasizes a managed service approach.
+Mirantis (the company that acquired Docker Enterprise) focuses on providing a consistent cloud experience anywhere.
+Their "Mirantis Container Cloud" emphasizes a fully managed service approach.

 Core Strengths:

-• Flexibility: One of the few platforms that supports both Kubernetes and Swarm (legacy) orchestrators.
+• Flexibility: One of the few platforms that natively supports both Kubernetes and Docker Swarm orchestrators side-by-side.

-• Managed Services: They offer a "ZeroOps" model where they can fully manage the control plane for you.
+• Managed Services: They offer a "ZeroOps" model where their team can fully manage the control plane for you.

 Potential Weaknesses:

-• Niche Focus: Often seen as a legacy modernization play for companies still transitioning from Docker Swarm or older tech.
+• Niche Focus: Often viewed as a legacy modernization play for companies still transitioning away from older Docker Swarm architectures.

 8. Portainer